-Identifying primarily as a dialogical or ‘socially engaged’ artist, my practice involves improvised processes including performance, making and curation.
-I work closely with communities, sometimes collaborating over long periods (for example, my ongoing creative partnership with Orcadia Morris Dancers from West Lancashire) and other times working in short bursts to explore an idea (such as my 4-week residency, ‘Make Your Own Entertainment’ in Stoke-on-Trent in 2015, and ‘Rose Queen Re-imagined’ project in 2013).
+Identifying primarily as a socially engaged—or dialogical artist—my practice involves making, performance and research.
+I work closely with communities, sometimes collaborating over long periods (for example, my ongoing work with carnival troupe dancers, since 2013) and at other times working in short bursts to explore an idea (such as my 4-week residency, ‘Make Your Own Entertainment’ in Stoke-on-Trent in 2015, and ‘Rose Queen Re-imagined’ project in South Manchester, 2013).

 Building on my background as a folk musician—touring with the BBC-Folk-Award-nominated act, Pilgrims’ Way—my work challenges narrow portrayals of the traditional arts—typically associated with historical depth, rurality and masculinity— through emphasis on the dynamic cultural contributions of working class communities, particularly women.